scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 A third valuable viewpoint is the **flow-based perspective** <d-cite key="liu2022flow"></d-cite>, which has rapidly gained popularity in modern diffusion models.
 Although this approach is theoretically equivalent to both the VAE and score-based frameworks <d-cite key="gao2025diffusion"></d-cite>, it distinguishes itself by highlighting a clear and intuitive straight-line interpolation between data and noise.
 This conceptual clarity makes the flow-based perspective accessible and attractive.
 However, its simplicity can be misleading: it can give the impression that it is a fundamentally simpler model rather than an equivalent reformulation of other perspectives.

-In this article, we aim to present a perspective that is both mathematically simple and intuitively clear: the **Langevin perspective**.
-This approach, relying only on fundamental techniques from stochastic differential equations (SDEs), provides a straightforward derivation of the reverse processes as well as a unified, first-principle derivation of the denoising, score matching, and flow matching objectives.
+In this article, we systematically organize the theory of diffusion models and present a perspective that is both mathematically simple and intuitively clear: the **Langevin perspective**.
+This approach, relying only on fundamental techniques from stochastic differential equations (SDEs), provides a straightforward derivation of the reverse process as well as a unified, first-principles derivation of the denoising, score matching, and flow matching objectives.

 <div class="insight-box" markdown="1">